 The Geological Survey of Ireland (GSI) rates groundwaters according to both their productivity and vulnerability to pollution.
-The area to which the plan relates is mainly underlain by a poor bedrock aquifer (unproductive except for local zones) with locally important aquifer - bedrock (moderately productive only in local zones) along the coastal areas.
+The Burren area is underlain by a regionally important karstified bedrock aquifer, while the Cliffs of Moher area is underlain by locally important bedrock aquifer (moderately productive only in local zones).